dojot/docs/source/user_guide.rst

 In order to create a device, a user selects which templates are going to compose this new device.
 All their attributes are merged together and associated to it - they are tightly linked to the original template so that any template update will reflect all associated devices.

-The component responsible for managing devices (both real and virtual) and templates is `DeviceManager <https://github.com/dojot/device-manager>`_.
-It has an online documentation available `here <https://dojot.github.io/device-manager>`_, which lists all the supported messages.
+The component responsible for managing devices (both real and virtual) and templates is `DeviceManager <https://github.com/dojot/device-manager>`_. `DeviceManager documentation <https://dojot.github.io/device-manager>`_ lists all the supported messages.

 Flows